redjohn18/To-Do-List-Console-Based-/README.md

 # To-Do-List-Console-Based-
 This is my first JavaScript Project!
-It is a basic To-Do List.
+It is a basic console-based To-Do List.